 Heated and cooled with geoenergy – Shopping centre Skanssi reflecting on the journey so far

-For nearly three years now, Skanssi shopping centre in Turku, Finland has used geoenergy in heating and cooling the premises of total 130,000 square meters.
+For nearly three years now, Skanssi shopping center in Turku, Finland has used geoenergy in heating and cooling the premises of total 130,000 square meters.
 The solution is implemented and operated by Adven.
 Changing the energy source to geoenergy provides predictability of costs, which is essential to property investors.
-“In sustainability, we cannot afford to bury our head in the sand,” says Maarit Hurme, Skanssi’s shopping centre director and CBRE Finland’s Director, Retail Advisory.
-Skanssi has now been awarded the highest BREEAM rating of Outstanding as the first shopping centre in Finland.
+Skanssi has now been awarded the highest BREEAM rating of Outstanding as the first shopping center in Finland.

 Savings and predictability with geoenergy

-Looking back on the implementation of the new energy source in 2018–2019, Maarit Hurme says it was straightforward thanks to good planning.
-Even now, geoenergy cannot be seen in the everyday life of the shopping centre.
+Looking back on the implementation of the new energy source in 2018–2019, Heli Järvelä says it was straightforward thanks to good planning.
+Even now, geoenergy cannot be seen in the everyday life of the shopping center.

 CBRE Finland’s Head of Property Management Juhani Hiippavuori was involved in the process and says that for the property owner the deciding factor was predictability.